RaminKav/LostInTime/notes.md

   - `Goal:` kill all bosses
 - World changes in difficulty after each boss is defeataed.
 New Mobs/harder mobs, new dungeons/harder dungeons
   TODO: remove or rename WorldObjectData type, turn into wall data only
-  TODO: add parser for desc/names to add new lines dynamically
   TODO: add way to mark items unstackable, sword stack bug on right click
   TODO: Maybe there is a way to tick all timers in one system rather than each handle their own timers?
-  BUG: 0 att does no dmg, default to 1 or 5
-  BUG: crafted items have no stats, integrate proto raw stats
   TODO: upgrade collider animation proto to use more detail: each frame can take a [shape, size, rotation, position]
-  BUG: flip sprite of weapons when turning

 ## Mob Ideas